stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     There is (are) 2 target(s).
     Targets: lung bronc
     Target: 3
-    FUNCTION get_neighbors_from_dag.
+    FUNCTION getNeighbors.
 Node 3
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 2 is a parent.
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 5 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 5 Call from get_neighbors_from_dag.
+    Call from getNeighbors.
+We are evaluating the following child: 5 Call from getNeighbors.
 Node 1 is a potential spouse of node 3.
     Neighbors of node 3: 1, 2, 5

     Target: 4
-    FUNCTION get_neighbors_from_dag.
+    FUNCTION getNeighbors.
 Node 4
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 2 is a parent.
-    Call from get_neighbors_from_dag.
+    Call from getNeighbors.
 Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
+    Call from getNeighbors.
+We are evaluating the following child: 7 Call from getNeighbors.
 Node 5 is a potential spouse of node 4.
     Neighbors of node 4: 2, 5, 7

     Total Neighborhood: